Fantasy Points Logo - Wordmark

 Start ‘Em

 James Cook – The biggest takeaway from the early stages of Cook’s season is that the Bills are trusting him as their goal-line back over Josh Allen.
 It’s a big change.
 In his five games played, Cook leads Buffalo in carries (7) over Allen (2) inside-the-10.
 Cook missed Week 6 with a toe injury, which allowed Ray Davis to break out for 152 scrimmage yards against the Jets.
-Davis certainly earned a large role after his performance, and we could see the rookie a bit more than usual this week with Cook still limited.
+Davis certainly earned a large role after his performance, but he sustained a calf injury midweek, and he’s now questionable.
 Tennessee is playing strong run defense (3.3 YPC allowed | third-fewest).

 FLEX Plays